Shopify/polaris/polaris.shopify.com/content/content/grammar-and-mechanics.md

 #### Actions in a menu

 Menu lists give users a horizontal set of actions when space is limited.
-The order of actions is often based on logic such as most popular actions.
+The order of actions is often based on logic, such as most popular actions.

 Actions in a menu follow a {verb}+{noun} pattern.
-If there’s enough context, only a verb might be required.
+If there’s enough context, then only a verb might be required.

 <!-- dodont -->